cbeach/detect-sprites/notes.md

 # EOD

     I'm working on serializing the sub-patches.
-The required code is being added to Mask.process_bind_param and Mask.process_result_value in db/data_types.py.
-    After that I need to work my way up the data structures, serializing as I go.
+The prototype code is in main.
+I'm currently working on cases in which the size of the array is less than 8.
+As of now then deserialization function is returning an array with length 8 for the test array which is length 6

 # Serialize and store
 ## Use sqlalchemy to store frame graphs